joedowling2000/tts-voice-cloning-jetson/README.md

-# Voice TTS Training Project
+# TTS Voice Cloning Framework

-A comprehensive Text-to-Speech (TTS) voice cloning project using Coqui TTS on ARM/Jetson Nano hardware.
+A comprehensive Text-to-Speech (TTS) voice cloning framework using Coqui TTS, optimized for ARM/Jetson Nano hardware.

 ## 🎯 Project Overview

-This project implements high-quality voice cloning using the Tacotron2 model, specifically optimized for ARM-based systems like the Jetson Nano.
+This framework implements high-quality voice cloning using the Tacotron2 model, specifically optimized for ARM-based systems like the Jetson Nano.
 The setup includes robust training scripts, monitoring tools, and production-ready configurations.

 ## 🛠️ Technical Stack